arduino/docs-content/content/hardware/08.edu/solution-and-kits/alvik/tutorials/getting-started/getting-started.md

 ***Make sure that Alvik is OFF before connecting it to your PC***

 5. Once Alvik is connected to the PC, connect it to the Arduino Lab for MicroPython and open the _main.py_ file in the Alvik folder.
+Once the file is opened let's replace the `import demo` statement by `import obstacle_avoider`.

 ![Connecting Alvik to the IDE](assets/connecting_alvik_ide.gif)

-6. We need to modify the "_main.py_" file by replacing the `import demo.py` by `import obstacle_avoider.py`
-   *** If you want to run again the out of the box program selector, you only need to modify the _main.py_ replacing the `import obstacle_avoider.py`by `import demo.py`***
+*** If you want to go back to the out of the box experience where you could select between reg, green and blue programs, you only need to modify the _main.py_ again replacing the `import obstacle_avoider` statement by `import demo`***

-7. The last step is to move the _obstacle_avoider.py_ file from the local repository to Alvik's memory.
+6. The last step is to move the _obstacle_avoider.py_ file from the local repository to Alvik's memory.

 ![Moving file from local to Alvik's memory](assets/local2memory.gif)